message/iata/TH.md

 - proof of payment for COVID-19 tests in Ko Samui.
 12. Passengers are subject to medical screening.
 13. Passengers are subject to quarantine for 10 days.
-- This does not apply passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure from the first embarkation point.
-Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V. They are subject to quarantine for 7 days.
+- This does not apply to:
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure from the first embarkation point.
+Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V. They are subject to quarantine for 7 days;
+- effective 1 November 2021, passengers arriving from Australia, Austria, Bahrain, Belgium, Bhutan, Brunei Darussalam, Bulgaria, Cambodia, Canada, Chile, China (People's Rep.), Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong (SAR China), Hungary, Iceland, Ireland (Rep.), Israel, Italy, Japan, Korea (Rep.), Latvia, Lithuania, Malaysia, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Saudi Arabia, Singapore, Slovenia, Spain, Sweden, Switzerland, USA or United Arab Emirates.
 14. Airline crew are subject to self-isolation until their next flight.
-15. Airline crew staying overnight must have a guarantee letter from the airline or a health insurance certificate with a coverage cost of at least USD 100,000.-
+15. Until 31 October 2021, airline crew staying overnight must have a guarantee letter from the airline or a health insurance certificate with a coverage cost of at least USD 100,000.-
+15. Effective 1 November 2021, airline crew staying overnight must have a guarantee letter from the airline or a health insurance certificate with a coverage cost of at least USD 50,000.-
 16. Visa on arrival facilities restarted.
 17. Visa exemption for nationals of Cambodia and Myanmar with a normal passport restarted.